-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and anti-bribery matters.
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

-Principal adverse impacts are the most significant negative impacts of investment decisions on
+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.